 Yamaguchi Soken: Beauties Boxed Notecards

-Contains five each of four different panels from Beauties, late eighteenth–early nineteenth century.
+Contains five each of four different panels from Beauties, late 18th–early 19th century.